Lake Simcoe Junction Railway: Planning

 The late 1800s saw widespread development of railways in southern Ontario as various markets were opened both by the Grand Trunk Railway along Lake Ontario as well as the Trent Canal along the lakes some 150 km north of Toronto.
 A variety of lines linking points on between the two sprung up, looking to cut the route to Toronto as short as possible.
 None of the lines ran directly to Lake Simcoe, some 65 km directly north, and the closest approach so far was made by the Port Whitby and Port Perry Railway, only 60 km from Toronto but further along the Canal and a much longer route overall.

-Plans to reach Lake Simcoe were greatly aided by the construction of the Toronto and Nipissing (T&N) that was aiming ultimately to run around the eastern side of the lake towards the interprovincial lines outside of North Bay, far to the north.
+Plans to reach Lake Simcoe were greatly aided by the construction of the Toronto and Nipissing Railway (T&N) that was aiming ultimately to run around the eastern side of the lake towards the interprovincial lines outside of North Bay, far to the north.
 The T&N reached Stouffville in 1871 and pushed on a few more miles to Uxbridge by the end of the year.
 In the early 1870s, businessmen in the Sutton area, about 85 km north of Toronto, began talks with the T&N about a branch line.
 The Lake Simcoe Junction Railway was chartered on 29 March 1873, with plans to branch off the T&N on the north side of Stouffville and run north for Sutton while the original T&N continued north-east.